 Are all my items covered by home insurance?

-Some insurers set a maximum claim limit for all valuables, so it’s important you look into this when you take out your home insurance, especially if you own a lot of high value items.
+Not all items may be covered under your home insurance policy.
+Coverage depends on the policy's sum assured, which is the maximum amount the policy will pay for possessions.
+Some insurers set a maximum claim limit for all valuables, so it’s important you look into this when you take out your home insurance, especially if you own a lot of high-value items.

 Single item limits